aphanotus/bread/French.bread.md

 - [ ] Mix the yeast and warm water.
 Let stand for 10 min.
 - [ ] Mix in the poolish and flour.
 Cover and let it stand for 25 minutes.
 (This step allows for autolysis.)
 - [ ] Add the salt.
 - [ ] Knead by hand: Push the dough with the heel of your hand, then fold it back and rotate it.
 Repeat!
 Get into a rhythm.
 Avoid ripping the dough.
 It will start out very sticky, but it should soon begin to stick more to itself and become more elastic.
-(This is greater aided by the autolysis step.)
+(This is greatly aided by the autolysis step.)
 Use a windowpane test to determine when the dough is sufficiently kneaded.
 - [ ] Place the dough into a covered, oiled bowl to proof.
 About 1 hour in a warm spot.
 - [ ] Punch down the dough.
 Fold it back on itself, twice, and return it to a covered, oiled bowl to proof.
 About 1 hour in a warm spot.